shubhamjain15/TX-SELECT/README.md

    - Analysis codes for TX-SELECT paper

 7. plots.R
-   - Codes for reproducible plots in TZ-SELECT paper
+   - Codes for reproducible plots in TX-SELECT paper